 Together these documents form a comprehensive Urban Design and Landscape Plan.
 A description of the contents of each document is included below.

 Stage 1 provides information on the motorway urban landscape and design principles, interchange interface, road and cycleway bridges, pedestrian routes, noise barriers and retaining walls, and road signs.
-This stage has been approved by the Department of Planning and Environment (DP&E) and a submissions report is now available for viewing.
+This stage has been approved by the Department of Planning, Industry and Environment (DPIE) and a submissions report is available for viewing.

-Stage 1c is in development and provides minor editorial edits and design changes for:
+Stage 1c provides design changes and minor editorial edits for:

 - A revised alignment of the westbound on-ramp from Pennant Hills Road to merge with NorthConnex (instead of the Hills M2 mainline)